 However, on White Day, it’s the other way around.
-White day is for men to respond or reciprocate the love they received from women on February 14.
+The following month after Valentine’s day, the White day is the opportunity for men to respond to or reciprocate the love they received from women on February 14.

 What is Black Day in Korea?

-Black Day is a day dedicated to all single people who didn’t receive gifts, chocolates, or confession on both Valentine’s Day and White Day.
-It’s a day when single friends meet each other to eat jjajangmyeon, a black noodle meal, thus called “Black Day.”
+Black Day is a day dedicated to all single people who didn’t receive gifts, chocolates, or confessions on both Valentine’s Day and White Day.
+It’s a day when single friends meet each other to eat jjajangmyeon, a noodle meal with black sauce (and popular comfort food), thus called “Black Day.”

+Do you also celebrate Valentine’s Day in your country?
 What is your favorite part of Valentine’s Day in South Korea?
 Let us know in the comments below!